 Screen size & resolution: At 7 inches, the screen is 1.5 inches larger than the Echo Show 5's.
 It might not seem like a lot, but it does make activities like streaming YouTube videos and following recipes more convenient.
 The resolution is also better on the Nest Hub (2nd Gen), so you'll be able to see more details when watching shows.

 Respecting your privacy: Google devices only record when you're talking to them or when you specifically ask them to record.
 You don't have to worry about the Nest Hub (2nd Gen) continually recording everything that gets said in your home, but for added peace of mind, you can still mute the mic by pressing a physical button on the back of the device.
-Through your online Google account, you can manually review and delete recordings, and even set it up to do this automatically.
+You can manually review and delete recordings through your online Google account and even set it up to do this automatically.

 Functioning as a digital photo frame: Nest Hub connects with Google Photo and turns your display into a digital photo frame.
 The Echo Show 5 can also display photos, but as with the Echo Show 10 (3rd Gen), it isn't as good of an experience as the Nest Hub (2nd Gen) provides using Google Photos.

-Camera & privacy: Unlike the Nest Hub (2nd Gen) or even the Lenovo Smart Clock, the Echo Show 5 features a camera so those you talk to during video calls can see your face.
-If you plan on using your smart display to make a lot of video calls, Alexa's mini Echo Show might be the right option.
+Camera & privacy: Unlike the Nest Hub (2nd Gen) or even the Lenovo Smart Clock, the Echo Show 5 (2nd Gen) features a camera, so those you talk to during video calls can see your face.
+The camera has even been upgraded from the first generation, upping the quality to 2MP from just 1MP last go-round.
+If you plan to use your smart display to make many video calls, Alexa's mini Echo Show might be the right option.
 Those who are concerned with privacy can feel more using the Echo Show 5, knowing that there is a built-in camera cover over the lens in addition to manually turning off the microphone and camera.